Early warning system: Application

 Risk analysis involves systematically collecting data and undertaking risk assessments of predefined hazards and vulnerabilities.
 Monitoring and warning involves a study of the factors that indicate a disaster is imminent, as well as the methods used to detect these factors.
 Dissemination and communication concerns communicating the risk information and warnings to reach those in danger in a way that is clear and understandable.
 Finally, an adequate response capability requires the building of national and community response plan, testing of the plan, and the promotion of readiness to ensure that people know how to respond to warnings.

 An early warning system is more than a warning system, which is simply a means by which an alert can be disseminated to the public.

 In defense

 Early-warning radars, early warning satellites, and Airborne early warning and control are systems used for detecting potential missile attacks.
 Throughout human history the warning systems that use such have malfunctioned several times, including some nuclear-weapons-related false alarms.
+Due to the massive availability of information through (social) media, early-warning systems that use these vast amounts of information are also developed to potentially detect risks of terrorism and novel terror attacks.
+This builds on the assumption that aggregated news coverage functions as a wisdom-of-the-crowd mechanism, where aggregated (and quantified) information can provide a reliable and cost-effective source of information for more accurate and precise predictions.

 The easiest or most likely artificial signals from Earth to be detectable from around distant stars are brief pulses transmitted by such anti-ballistic missile (ABM) early-warning and space-surveillance radars during the Cold War and later astronomical and military radars.